 ... in terms of what we offer residents

-This four week residency includes room, board, utilities, and a $500 stipend to help defray the costs of travel.
+This four week residency includes room, board, utilities, and up to $400 travel reimbursement.
 Residents are also welcome to make use of Tidelines Institute recreational equipment after appropriate orientation.

 … in terms of climate and surroundings

 Southeast Alaska is home to one of the most dynamic ecosystems on earth, featuring old-growth forests, rocky coastlines, massive ice fields, and the rich marine waters of the Inside Passage.
-This is your home for the next four weeks.
+This is your home for the duration of your residency.
 At our Inian Islands Campus, you will live at the sole human outpost on a remote island archipelago, 25 miles west of the town of Gustavus, Alaska.
 Moderated by the ocean, the climate is temperate throughout the year.
 October weather is cool and damp, usually in the 40s by day and the 30s by night.
 Rain is common and snow possible.
 The sun rises around 8am and sets around 5pm.

 … in terms of housing & food

 Room and board are provided as part of the residency, and the guest cabin at our Inian Islands Campus provides the perfect setting for creativity and concentration.
-The space has a downstairs bed, bath, kitchenette, and living area, as well as an upstairs loft.
-You will have the space to yourself for the duration of the residency.
+The space has a downstairs bed, bath, kitchenette, and living area, as well as a loft bedroom upstairs.
+You will largely have the space to yourself during daytime hours, but 1-2 other Tidelines staff members may be housed in the loft during all or part of your residency.

 Please note that the cabin is heated solely with a wood stove.
 We will train you on how to use the stove, and you will be responsible for keeping it stoked as needed throughout your stay.

 There is electricity and running water, but no internet or cell service at your cabin.
 These are both available in the main house, 25 yards away, where you will likely take meals.
-When you arrive, you will work out a meal preparation and dish rotation with our Homesteading Residents, who will be on-site at the time.
+Meals will be prepared by Tidelines staff and gap year students, who will be on-site at the time.
 We can accommodate most but not all dietary restrictions, so please contact us if you have concerns in this area.

 … in terms of community